-- Digitization of the value chain: The online market share of the luxury market is expected to increase from 10% to 25% in 2025 and cannibalize traditional sales channels.
-100% of all purchases are impacted by online and social media.
-Digital shopping models in the offline segment, e.g. through virtual reality or innovative shopping apps, will revolutionize the shopping experience in the store.
+- Digitization of the value chain: The share of online retail in the luxury market should increase from 10% today to 25% in 2025 and cannibalize traditional sales channels.
+100% of all purchases are influenced by online and social media.
+Digitized shopping models in the offline segment, e.g. through virtual reality or innovative shopping apps, will revolutionize the shopping experience in the store.

-- Millenials & Generation Z: Worldwide, more and more young people are enthusiastic about high-priced Accessories, cosmetics, Jewelry or clothes.
-Luxury is increasingly becoming the lifestyle of millennials and generation Z. They are said to account for 2025% of the overall market in 55, contributing to 130% of growth.
+- Millennials & Generation Z: More and more young people around the world are getting enthusiastic about high-priced accessories, cosmetics, jewelry or clothing.
+Luxury is increasingly becoming a way of life for millennials and generation Z. In 2025, they should account for 55% of the overall market and contribute to 130% of growth.

-- Communication & Sustainability: According to the study's author and partner at Bain, Claudia D'Arpizio, sustainability and transparency will become unavoidable success factors in the future.
-Especially young buyers want to be involved in the company communication.
-The topics go beyond mere product and brand information.
-It is more about the environment, human rights, animal welfare and transparency.
-Brands who internalize these aspects as part of their business DNA would be able to participate disproportionately in market growth.
+- Communication & sustainability: According to the author of the study and partner at Bain, Claudia D'Arpizio, sustainability and transparency will become inevitable success factors in the future.
+Young buyers in particular want to be involved in corporate communication.
+The topics go beyond product and brand information.
+It's more about the environment, human rights, animal welfare and transparency.
+Brands that internalize these aspects as part of their business DNA would be able to participate disproportionately in the growth of the market.

-- Chinese buy their luxury goods inland: The luxury desire of the younger generation in China drives sales of premium brands.
-More and more Chinese are buying their favorite products, in spite of luxury tax, directly in China and not abroad.
-The market share should rise to 2025%.
+- Chinese buy their luxury goods domestically: the desire of the younger generation in China for luxury drives the sales of premium brands.
+Despite the luxury tax, more and more Chinese buy their favorite products directly in China and no longer abroad.
+The market share is expected to increase to 2025% by 46.

-- Adaptability & flexibility: The profitability of companies should increasingly be influenced by digitization.
-Future sales will be achieved by volume rather than price increases.
-In order to achieve stable margins, companies must be able to quickly and flexibly adapt to market changes.
-"The best brands are already winning tomorrow's customers today," says Bain partner and luxury goods expert Serge Hoffmann.
+- Adaptability & flexibility: The profitability of companies should be increasingly influenced by digitalization.
+Future sales will be achieved through volumes rather than price increases.
+To achieve stable margins, companies must be able to adapt flexibly and quickly to market changes.
+"The best brands are already winning tomorrow's customers today," emphasizes Bain partner and luxury goods expert Serge Hoffmann.